 Also, much of the marble facades and many of the remaining statues were removed in the 16th Century by the Cardinal Ippolito d'Este to his own Villa d'Este five kilometers away.

 Also there is archeological evidence that some of the marble was burned for its lime, for use as building material.

 If you're interested in Hadrian, there's a very readable biography, Hadrian and the Triumph of Rome, by the English historian Anthony Everitt.
 I've read a few of his books, and recommend them to fellow Roman history geeks.

-To take your day trip to Hadrian’s Villa, take the train to Tivoli from Rome’s Tiburtina Station.
+One way to take your day trip to Hadrian's Villa, is to take the train to Tivoli from Rome's Tiburtina Station.
 The train leaves about every hour and cost about €6 round trip.
-Start with the gardens at the Villa d’Este, which, like Hadrian’s Villa, are a Unesco World Heritage site.
+Start with the gardens at the Villa d'Este, which, like Hadrian's Villa, are a UNESCO World Heritage site.
 The Villa is about 5 kilometers from the Gardens, so take a taxi.
-(The father and son team of Roberto and Michele Rienzi provides a taxi service to any Tivoli locations.
+We found the father and son team of Roberto and Michele Rienzi who provide a taxi service to any Tivoli locations.
 You can arrange your Tivoli transport in advance by emailing them at email@example.com or by calling them at +39 349-233-0438.)

 Hadrian's Villa is a Unesco World Heritage site in Italy.
 Click the link to see a list of all the World Heritage sites in Italy, with links to posts about the ones we've visited.

 Hadrian's Villa is one of our 28 recommended things to do in Rome.